JDDoesDev/presentations/OSMI.md

 ## WHY TALK ABOUT THIS? (cont.)

-Burden of mental disorders IS the largest of all disorder categories in North America - WHO 2008
+Burden of mental disorders is the largest of all disorder categories in North America - WHO 2008
 <!-- .element: class="fragment"  -->

 **IT NEEDS TO BE TALKED ABOUT**